Perihelion Precession

 WebGeocalc = JPL ephemeris 1800–2000 trend.
 Model = Holistic Universe Model J2000 prediction (fit to WebGeocalc).
 Fitzpatrick = long-term secular average (Standish & Williams 1992).
 L-L Theory = analytical first-order approximation (Lagrange–Laplace, 19th century).

+Why these values differ.
 WebGeocalc and Model essentially agree — the model is fit to the WebGeocalc 1800–2000 trend.
-The two theory columns disagree because they answer different questions and miss different effects.
-The biggest disagreements (Jupiter, Saturn, Uranus, Neptune) are the planets where short-period oscillations matter most.
+The two theory columns disagree because they answer different questions.

 Fitzpatrick — long-term secular.
-Averages interplanetary gravitational pulls over many orbits (Gauss’s ring-averaging method, via Standish & Williams 1992 ephemeris fit).
+Averages interplanetary gravitational pulls over many orbits (Gauss’s ring-averaging method via Standish & Williams 1992).
 By construction it smooths out the short- and medium-period oscillations visible in WebGeocalc data — most notably the ~900-year Jupiter–Saturn Great Inequality.

 L-L Theory — analytical first-order.
-A 19th-century closed-form formula (Equation 5.25 in Fitzpatrick, R. An Introduction to Celestial Mechanics, Table 5.1 ) treating other planets as concentric coplanar rings, linearized in eccentricity and inclination.
+A 19th-century closed-form formula (Fitzpatrick Celestial Mechanics Table 5.1) treating other planets as concentric coplanar rings.
 Omits General Relativity (Mercury misses ~43″/cy), higher-order Newtonian terms, and resonances.
-Venus’s tiny eccentricity (~0.007) makes the formula numerically unstable, inflating its prediction by ~6×.
-The N-body Newtonian baseline used elsewhere on this page (Mercury ~532″/cy) is more accurate than L-L’s ~554″/cy.
+Venus’s tiny eccentricity makes the formula numerically unstable.
+The N-body Newtonian baseline used below (Mercury ~532″/cy) is more accurate.

 The Mercury “Anomaly”

-Mercury’s perihelion precession is historically significant because of a famous discrepancy that has been debated for over a century.
+Mercury’s perihelion precession is historically significant because of a famous discrepancy debated for over a century.

 | Measurement | Relative to fixed stars (ICRF) | Relative to moving equinox |